theNewDynamic/oregonsadventurecoast.com/content/event/octoberfish.md

 #### **Enjoy food, spirits, art and lots of MUSIC.**

 Come join us for another year in celebration of Coos Culture, games and activities for the kids, great music for the adults, yoga & movement workshops, local art and a tuna cookout.
 7 Devils Brewing Company will be serving their craft beer.

 ![](/img/octoberfish-crafts-667x355.jpg)

 **Always the first Saturday in October, and always Free to attend!!**

+**Proceeds from Octoberfish support the Charleston Food Bank.**